 On the Trail

 Follow the North Twin Trail for 1.0 miles to the first river crossing.
-Just before the trail reaches the river bank, turn left onto an unmarked side path and follow it for 0.4 miles, staying close to the hillside on your left.
-Look for a tree up a slight incline on your left that has had a blaze chopped into it, and turn left hiking uphill to continue on the Fire Warden’s Trail.
+Just before the trail reaches the riverbank, turn left onto an unmarked side path and follow it for 0.4 miles, staying close to the hillside on your left.
+Look for an unmarked path and turn left, hiking uphill, to continue on the Fire Warden’s Trail.
+Use the GaiaGPS app which has the trail clearly marked on the Gaia Topo map layer, if only to keep track of your mileage before making the left turn.

 As you approach the summit of Hale, there’s a good view through trees of Mt Washington’s east side and the ridgeline between Mt Jefferson and Mt Monroe.
 The Fire Wardens Trail runs directly to the Hale summit which is viewless.
 It has a large rock cairn at the top, with magnetic rocks that can play tricks on your compass.